JohnBlakely/get_Lambda/README_Astro528.md

 - epsilon: The fraction of dark matter composed of aDM
 - xi: The ratio of the temperature of the dark photon background to the CMB
    * This is important because aDM will have a complex cosmological evolution which places massive constraints on the model ([1209.5752](https://arxiv.org/abs/12909.57572), [1310.3278](https://arxiv.org/abs/1310.3278), [2110.11964](https://arxiv.org/abs/2110.11964), [2209.05209](https://arxiv.org/abs/2209.05209)), but this isn't relavent to this class.
 Xi also has a massive influence on the dark chemical abundances: low xi -> The Dark Recombination Epoch happened way earlier -> More dark hydrogen can form, and vice-versa.
+ - M_Halo: The aDM Halo Mass
+   * Important for some of the cosmology stuff in the code, not used in the parts relevant to the class
+ - x_e: The dark electron abundance
+ - x_p: The dark proton abundance
+ - x_H: The dark atomic hydrogen abundance
+ - x_Hm: The dark $H^-$ abundance
+ - x_H2: The dark molecular hydrogen abundance
+ - x_H2p: The dark $H_2^+$ abundance
+ - x_H3p: The dark $H_3^+$ abundance
+ - x: The dark ionization fraction
+ - n_bar: Background aDM density
+ - T_g: Background temperature of the aDM gas
+   * n_bar and T_g are used to set the lower bound on n and T at a given redshift.
+For simplicity, points which lie below this will be set to the background chemistry at that redshift

 # This Project #